 Motcombs Restaurant & Bar

-The task to completely refurbish the kitchen retaining the existing cookers in the same area but finely tuning the layout and installing new services, ventilation, refrigeration and surface finishes all strictly within the stringent health and safety regulations enforced within London restaurant industry.
+The task was to completely refurbish the kitchen retaining the existing cookers in the same area but finely tuning the layout and installing new services, ventilation, refrigeration and surface finishes, all strictly within the stringent health and safety regulations enforced within London restaurant industry.

 The project had to be completed within the four day Easter Holiday, assuring the restaurants resumed turnover on the Tuesday evening re-opening.

 To find out more, please contact Mark (the Lewis in Lewis and Horning) at Lewis Design London